lolaBerkowitz/lolaBerkowitz.github.io/_pages/about.md

 Electrophysiology
 ------

 Head direction (HD) cells, shown below, are sometimes described as a neural compass.
 These cells fire maximally when the head is oriented in a given direction.
 The plots below show HD cells recorded from rats foraging in an open field.
-The colored dots represent the location the cell fired color-coded by the animal's head direction.
+The colored dots represent the location the cell fired color-coded by the animal's head direction, while the polar plots (grey) show firing rate as a function of head direction.
+Along with other spatially modualted cell types, HD cells are thought to support spatial navigation by providing a neural basis of direction.

 <p align="center">
 <img src="https://lolaBerkowitz.github.io/images/Visual_HD.png" width="800px">